 - Systemic Treatment: Treatments that go throughout the body, most often a medication (chemotherapy, targeted therapy).

 - Treatment field: One or more places on your body where the radiation will be aimed.
-Also called treatment port.
+Also called a treatment port.

-- Follow up care: Checkup appointments that you have after treatment is done.
-You will have follow up care with each specialist (surgeon, radiation and medical oncologist).
+- Follow-up care: Checkup appointments that you have after treatment is done.
+You will have follow-up care with each specialist (surgeon, radiation, and medical oncologist).

 Diagnosis & Testing

-- Imaging Tests: These are radiology tests used to monitor the inside of your body before, during and after treatment.
+- Imaging Tests: These are radiology tests used to monitor the inside of your body before, during, and after treatment.
 Includes CT scan, MRI, etc.

 - Staging: A standard way to describe the size and extent of the cancer.